Metamizole: Pharmacology

-The precise mechanism of action of metamizole is unknown, although it is believed that metamizole generally exerts its action by inhibiting the COX-3 enzyme which is responsible for the biosynthesis of prostaglandins in the central nervous system (CNS)—in the brain and spinal cord.
+The precise mechanism of action of metamizole is unknown, although metamizole appears to exert its action mainly by inhibiting the COX-3 enzyme which is responsible for the biosynthesis of prostaglandins in the central nervous system (CNS)—in the brain and spinal cord.
 Prostaglandins are lipid compounds that play a role in inflammation, pain, and fever.
 By inhibiting the COX-3 enzyme in the CNS, metamizole reduces the production of prostaglandins, thereby alleviating pain, reducing fever, and potentially lessening inflammation.
 Activation of the endocannabinoid and opioidergic systems is also thought to play a role in analgesic effects of metamizole.
 Metamizole is classified as an atypical nonsteroidal anti-inflammatory drug (NSAID).
 Unlike typical NSAIDs, metamizole lacks anti-inflammatory properties in therapeutic dosage, but possesses potent analgesic effects via its action in the CNS: this central action distinguishes it from other NSAIDs, which generally exert their effects peripherally.
 The inhibition of COX-1 and COX-2 by metamizole is less potent than the inhibition of these enzymes by traditional NSAIDs.

 Metamizole is metabolized in the liver, where it is converted into active metabolites through the process of N-demethylation.
 The mechanism of action of metamizole is believed to be exerted via its active metabolites, specifically, arachidonoyl-4-methylaminoantipyrine (ARA-4-MAA) and arachidonoyl-4-aminoantipyrine (ARA-4-AA).
 This mechanism of action has been compared to paracetamol and its active arachidonic acid metabolite AM404.
 The CB1 receptor inverse agonist AM-251 was able to reduce the cataleptic response and thermal analgesia of metamizole.
 Another study found its antihyperalgesic effect reversed by the CB2 inverse agonist AM-630 Although it seems to inhibit fevers caused by prostaglandins, especially prostaglandin E2, metamizole appears to produce its therapeutic effects by means of its metabolites, especially N-methyl-4-aminoantipyrine (MAA) and 4-aminoantipyrine (AA) which form through the FAAH enzyme to create arachidonoyl-4-methylaminoantipyrine (ARA-4-MAA) and arachidonoyl-4-aminoantipyrine (ARA-4-AA).

 Metamizole likely induces the CYP2B6 and CYP3A4 enzymes.